violetbi/sds-271-fp/README.md

 If column_name is not provided and all entries in the 'Indicator' column are identical, it uses the first entry in the 'Indicator' column as the column name.
 If the 'Dim1' column includes categories 'Urban', 'Total', and 'Rural', the function proceeds with plotting;
 otherwise, it notifies that the 'Dim1' column does not meet the specified criteria.

+### `plot_by_location_male_female(self, period, column_name=None, location=None)`
+Plot the value of "First Tooltip" for Dim1 = 'Total' at a designated period for different sexes.

+Parameters:
+- period (int): The specified year.
+- column_name (str, optional): Indicator for plotting.
+- location (str, optional): Location to filter the data.

+Notes:
+If column_name is not provided and all entries in the 'Indicator' column are identical, it uses the first entry in the 'Indicator' column as the column name.
+If the 'Dim1' column includes categories 'Both sexes', 'Male', and 'Female', the function proceeds with plotting;
+otherwise, it notifies that the 'Dim1' column does not meet the specified criteria.

 ### `prepare_data_for_plotting(self, location: str) -> Tuple[pd.DataFrame, str]`